 I am an Indian in US, came in last year and probably around for another few years.
 I have just moved from Delhi where the present Delhi Chief Minister won a landslide victory on tenets similar to that of Mr. Sanders.
 The words are same, they touch your heart, for he speaks from the heart too.
-However, he will not be [the President]
+However, Bernie will not be [the President]

 I work in Hartford and travel in the CT Transit bus everyday; I see the America that probably not many see from the cars.
 Having worked in several countries before, I am touched that this great country is still taking about “Black Lives Matter”, Economic Inequality, minimum wage, political corruption, financial corruption, health care and most importantly, about Education.

 I also was thinking, when did America start getting worried about immigrants?
 Ya, Immigrants?
-America was built on being the first, being the best and it has to sustain it and for that Education, Health, Infrastructure remain paramount.
-When manufacturing moved outside The US, the Education and Innovation capabilities should have moved up several notches; why can’t the Ivey Leagues be replicated, why can’t there be World Class Schools, yes each and every school and why can’t MIT be a national chain of institution?
+America was built on being the first, being the best and it has to sustain this prowess.
+For that Education, Health, Infrastructure remain paramount.
+When manufacturing moved outside The US, Education and Innovation capabilities in US should have moved up several notches; why can’t the Ivey Leagues be replicated, why can’t there be World Class Schools, yes each and every school and why can’t MIT be a national chain of institution?

 If there can be a genuine grounds up revolution in this country, and I, even as an temporary resident can help, I would like to.